Robert Berić: Saint-Étienne

 On 31 August 2015, Berić joined Saint-Étienne on a four-year deal while the transfer fee paid to Rapid Wien was reported as €6 or 7.5 million.
 He quickly established himself in the starting lineup and began scoring goals for the club in both the Ligue 1 and the UEFA Europa League campaigns.
 However, on 8 November 2015 during an away Ligue 1 match against Lyon, Berić suffered a knee injury which sidelined him for the rest of the season.
 During his time at Saint-Étienne, Berić received the nickname "Terminator".

 On 30 August 2017, Berić joined Anderlecht on a one-year loan.

 Saint-Étienne recalled Berić from his loan spell at Anderlecht on 1 January 2018.

 On 22 April 2018, Berić came off the bench at the start of the second half and scored twice as Saint-Étienne came from behind to beat Troyes 2–1 in a home Ligue 1 match.

 On 18 May 2019, Berić scored twice as Saint-Étienne defeated Nice 3–0 in a home Ligue 1 match to secure a top-four finish and qualification for the 2019–20 UEFA Europa League.

 Chicago Fire

 On 18 January 2020, Major League Soccer club Chicago Fire announced that it had acquired Berić via a transfer deal from Saint-Étienne, and that he had signed for the club as a Designated Player.
 Berić scored in his debut against Seattle Sounders FC, but Chicago lost 2–1.

 Following the 2021 season, Berić had his contract option declined by Chicago and left the club.

 Tianjin Jinmen Tiger

 In April 2022, Berić signed with Chinese Super League club Tianjin Jinmen Tiger.

 Changchun Yatai

 In February 2024, Berić joined fellow Chinese Super League club Changchun Yatai.
 On 1 March, he made his debut and scored his first goal for Yatai in a 4–2 away defeat against Shandong Taishan.
+On 2 January 2026, Berić announced his departure after the 2025 season.